-In order to meet Stewardship requirements, at least one wildlife practice must be implemented.
-There are scores of such practices; the above are intended only as suggestions.
-The practice is cost-sharable.
+In order to meet Stewardship requirements, at least one wildlife practice and one forest products practice must be implemented.
+There are scores of wildlife practices; the above are intended only as suggestions.
+The salvage of firewood from a Defensible Space or dwarf-mistletoe practice would meet the forest products requirement.
+Both practices are cost-sharable.